 Note: these should be stored away from direct sunlight and moisture

 While microwaveable popcorn packages contain kernels, they don’t keep as long as plain kernels.
 Manufacturers pack microwavable popcorn with oils, which won’t taste good over time.
-Best if consumed before the expiration date, but can still be consumed 3 months past that date.
+Best if consumed before the expiration date, but it can still be consumed 3 months past that date.

-What type of seasoning used affects the shelf life.
+What type of seasoning is used affects the shelf life.
 To retain freshness, better store it in an airtight container.

 Better consumed within six months to a year of getting them.
 As time goes on, popcorn kernels lose the moisture inside that makes them pop.
 They would also lose their fluffiness.